 … ON SATURDAY, at 11 AM: A REAL MOMENT OF HAPPINESS

 Looking for an easy way to escape the mundane routine of your daily life?
 To admire natural beauty, amazing colors and dreamlike landscapes?
-In a sublime setting that you won’t forget?
-We have the solution: it is as simple as going to the exhibition “Pierre Bonnard, Painting Arcadia” at the Musée d’Orsay.
+Perhaps in an unforgettable and sublime setting?
+We have the solution: the exhibition “Pierre Bonnard, Painting Arcadia” at the Musée d’Orsay.

-We’ve all heard of this Post-impressionist painter of the Nabis movement, but we’re perhaps less aware of how extraordinary, impression and poetic his work is.
-Rather than listening to me tell you about it, go and have a look for yourself: I guarantee you’ll be completely blown away.
+This Post-impressionist painter was part of the Nabis movement and is famous for his extraordinary and poetic work.
+Rather than listening to someone else talk about it, go and have a look for yourself.
+You’ll be completely blown away.

 ON SATURDAY, at 2 PM: ARE YOU HUNGRY?

 It’s lunch time!
 Have the “Bonnardiennes” splendors worn you out?
 So treat yourself!
 Just a short walk away you’ll find the Varenne Café, at the corner of Rue du Bac.
-A real Parisian bar with outdoor tables on a sunny sidewalk, a zinc and mahogany decor.
-Serving delicious small dishes… Enjoy your meal!
+A real Parisian bar with outdoor tables on a sunny sidewalk, mahogany decor and delicious small dishes… Enjoy your meal!

 Varenne Café, 36 Rue de Varenne, Paris 7th district